Nenu Student Sir: Plot

 Subbu, a college student, is obsessed with getting an iPhone.
 He buys the newest model, but a fight breaks out between two student groups at his college the next day.
 The police seize all the phones involved before any counselling can happen.
 Subbu’s phone vanishes from the tray where the police kept it.
 He tries to get his phone back by asking Commissioner of Police Vasudevan for help.
 But he is disappointed when the help he expects doesn’t come.
 Subbu thinks that making friends with Shruti, the commissioner’s daughter and a student at his college, will help him get his phone back.
 Subbu and Shruti become closer and fall in love.
 But his relationship with her gets him into a murder case.
 He finds out how 1.75 crore came into his bank account, and the story ends happily because he escapes from the crime.

 Soundtrack

 The film score and soundtrack album of the film is composed by Mahati Swara Sagar.
 The music rights were acquired by Aditya Music.

 The soundtrack consists of two songs: "Maaye Maaye" and "24/7 Okate Dhyaasa".

 Release

-The film was initially scheduled for March 10, 2023, but due to student examinations, it was screened on June 2, 2023.
+The film was initially scheduled for 10 March 2023, but due to student examinations, it was screened on 2 June 2023.

 Reception

 Critical reception

-Nenu Student Sir received mixed reviews from critics and audience.123Telugu gave 2.75 out of 5 stars and wrote "Nenu Student Sir! could have been a very good thriller had the screenplay been good.Ganesh Bellamkonda gave a sincere performance as a college student.
-The entire first half is quite boring as the proceedings fail to create interest among the viewers.
+Nenu Student Sir received mixed reviews from critics and audience.
 Paul Nicodemus of The Times of India gave 2.5 out of 5 stars and wrote "Ganesh Bellamkonda gives his best, but the narrative needed to be tighter.
 The action sequences, like the police chase where Subbu is on foot, need better choreography, but overall, the team does a decent job.

-Venkat Arikatla of Greatandhra rated the film 2 out of 5 stars and wrote "Nenu Student Sir is interesting and relevant, but the execution and storytelling of the film fall short.
-The majority of the film lacks interest, yet the central idea is worth exploring.